This page explains how communication between the components of Kuma handles service traffic. Communication is handled between the data plane proxy (

 .meshzone via its native DNS resolver.
 The automatically created

-kuma.io/zonetag can be used with Kuma policies in order to determine how traffic flow across a multi-zone setup.
+kuma.io/zonetag can be used with Kuma policies in order to determine how traffic flows across a multi-zone setup.